Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 Recommended Reading

-You may also be inspired by this How to Shop For Vintage Decor Online post.
+You may also be inspired by this Top 23 Places to Buy Vintage Decor Online (Trusted + Unique Sources) post.

 Ever wonder where I stop when I travel between our homes in Vermont and Maine?
-I’ve mapped out all of my favorite vintage shops, antique stores, thrift stops, and must-visit eateries along the way—so you can hit the road with a trail full of charm and secondhand treasures.
+I’ve mapped out all of my favorite vintage shops, antique stores, thrift stores, and must-visit eateries along the way, so you can hit the road with a trail full of charm and secondhand treasures.

 Ann Jean Jacket Mountains